isomerpages/govtech-gobusiness-main/_run-and-grow/2d-grants.md

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/p-max-employer.html" target="_blank" style="color:#037e8a">Find out more</a>

+#### Power Systems Competitive Research and Test-bedding (CRT) Funding Initiatives

+EMA rolls out competitive grant calls to catalyse applied research and development (R&D) of innovative technologies and solutions.
+This aims to address industry-relevant challenges and opportunities in the energy sector that lead to long-term solutions for Singapore's energy challenges.

+The Power Systems CRT Funding Initiatives support competitive R&D grant call projects and test-beds in the three areas of power utilities, energy storage and smart grids that will meet Singapore’s energy needs.

+<a href="https://www.ema.gov.sg/Industry_Energy_Research_and_Development.aspx" target="_blank" style="color:#037e8a">Find out more</a>

 #### Production Assistance

 Provides funding for productions with original IPs that highlight Singapore talents in credited roles, infuse data or digital technologies into content for distribution on new or digital platforms.